Healthy eating for mental wellness

 Cooking healthy meals to improve wellness among seniors is not as easy as it looks.
 Each month, Aegis Living communities develop unique menus based on the needs and tastes of their residents, keeping in mind that a wide variety of nutrients is necessary to keep the Alzheimer’s brain healthy and happy.

 Along with offering delicious options such as Waldorf chicken salad, beef tenderloin provencal and the barbecue pulled pork hoagie, the menu highlights the healthier options available throughout the month, narrowing the options so make the decision of what to eat easier.
 A sample menu includes:

 - King salmon filet served with rustic ratatouille, couscous and basil pesto.
 It’s served with chips or a side salad.

 - Shredded teriyaki chicken tacos topped with shredded carrot, cilantro, scallion and sesame aioli.
 They come with a refreshing green salad.

 - Aegis panzanella salad made with heirloom tomatoes, cucumber, red onion, arugula, croutons and a red wine vinaigrette.

 - Prosciutto-wrapped melon and brie cheese with summer berries, mint syrup and rosemary crackers.

 - The signature dining room Caesar salad made from crisp Romaine lettuce and topped with homemade croutons and Parmesan cheese.
 Seniors can choose to add grilled chicken breast for added protein.

-- Madison sunshine chicken salad sandwich with rotisserie chicken, tarragon aioli, grapes, celery, lettuce and tomato.
+- Chicken salad sandwich with rotisserie chicken, tarragon aioli, grapes, celery, lettuce and tomato.
 It’s served with a choice of chips or a side salad.